2020/21 Part-time Postgraduate course

 In this section

-Completion of this course will equip you with the necessary skills, understanding and confidence to live, work and study in international contexts, increasing your employability.
+Completion of this course will equip you with the necessary skills, understanding and confidence to live, work and study in international contexts, increasing your professional development and employability.

 There is no work placement / study abroad involved within this course provision.